scipy-lectures/scientific-python-lectures/packages/statistics/index.rst

 .. currentmodule:: pandas.tools

-Pandas comes with some :mod:`plotting` tools (using matplotlib behind the scene) to display statistics of the data in dataframes:
+Pandas comes with some plotting tools (:mod:`pandas.tools.plotting`, using matplotlib behind the scene) to display statistics of the data in
+dataframes:

 **Scatter matrices**::